Charismatic Christianity: History

 The charismatic movement reached Lutherans and Presbyterians in 1962.
 Among Roman Catholics, it spread around 1967.
 Methodists became involved in the charismatic movement in the 1970s.

 Some nondenominational evangelical churches decided to follow this movement and take distance from their Pentecostal conventions.
 Calvary Chapel in Costa Mesa, California, is one of the first evangelical neo-charismatic churches started in 1965.
 In the United Kingdom, Jesus Army, founded in 1969, is an example of the impact outside of the United States.
 The spread of the charismatic movement outside of the US was also encouraged by Bennett, who traveled to Vancouver to minister there.
 Many other congregations were established in the rest of the world.
 Modern churches internationally have embraced the charismatic movement or adapted their own practices to incorporate it.
 In the United Kingdom, the house church movement has grown to include charismatic practices.
 Hillsong Church in Australia is another example of a Pentecostal church that incorporates the charismatic movement.
 The neo-charismatic movement, also known as the Third Wave, a term coined by C. Peter Wagner, has also spread widely since 1970; these churches often reject the charismatic or Pentecostal label but accept the general practice of accepting gifts of the Spirit.

 Some scholars attribute the quick and successful spread of charismatic Christianity to its successful use of mass media platforms, but also to the physical experience of religion that it provides, which creates a personal connection to spiritual mediation for believers.

 Distinguishing beliefs

 Charismatic Christianity is an overarching grouping of connected beliefs and practices, and is not itself strictly defined within specific practices.
 Denominations within the grouping share a spirituality characterized by a worldview where miracles, signs and wonders, and other supernatural occurrences are expected to be present in the lives of believers.
 This includes the presence of spiritual gifts, such as prophecy and healing.
 While similar in many respects, some sub-groups do differ in important ways.
 These differences have led to Charismatic Christianity being categorized into three main groups: Pentecostalism, the Charismatic movement, and neo-charismatic movement.

 The Charismatic movement has sometimes been related to the New Age revival in the United States from the 1960s and 1970s.
-Similar characteristics are found in the rise in popularity of Kundalini in Hindu mysticism.